Elizabeth “Sally” M. Crogan, 93, of Aberdeen, passed away Saturday, February 15, 2020, at Avera St. Luke’s Hospital in Aberdeen.

 Sally is preceded in death by her husband of 39 years, Al Crogan; her parents, Fred and Margaret; two brothers, Vaughan and William; one sister, Isabel Haywood; and her special friend, Erv Bader.

-To send flowers to the family or plant a tree in memory of Elizabeth "Sally" M. (Walker) Crogan, please visit our floral store.
+To send flowers to Elizabeth "Sally" M. (Walker) Crogan's family, please visit our floral store.